rstrauman/Rileys-Portfolio/README.md

-# React + Vite
+🚀 React + Vite Starter

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project provides a minimal setup to get React running with Vite along with Hot Module Replacement (HMR) and basic ESLint configuration.

+🔧 Features
+⚡ Super-fast development with Vite

+🔥 React Fast Refresh (via Babel or SWC)

+✅ ESLint configured with React best practices

+🧩 Available Plugins
-Currently, two official plugins are available:
+You can choose between two official plugins:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
+@vitejs/plugin-react – uses Babel for Fast Refresh

-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+@vitejs/plugin-react-swc – uses SWC for Fast Refresh (faster builds)

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+📏 ESLint Configuration
+Basic ESLint rules are included for React.
+To enhance code quality and developer experience in larger projects, especially in production apps, consider the following:

+Use TypeScript for type safety

+Enable type-aware linting rules

+Refer to the React + TypeScript template and the typescript-eslint guide for setup instructions.